nextcloud/news/docs/install.md

 * MySQL >= 8.0
 * SQLite (discouraged)

 Also see the [Nextcloud documentation](https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/linux_database_configuration.html?highlight=database).
-Oracle is currently not supported by news.
+Oracle is currently not supported by News.

 ## Performance Notices
 * Use MySQL/MariaDB or PostgreSQL for better database performance